⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 ⚠️ What Could Go Wrong

-Components for medical devices, industrial automation, and test equipment.
+Offers components for medical devices, industrial automation, and various instrumentation applications.

 Automotive